AdrianChudy/HelloCSS-Layout/README.md

 # HelloCSS-Layout
-Project shows the use of CSS in the positioninig layout on the an example tweet :)
+Project shows the use of CSS in the positioninig layout on an example tweet :)

 ![](https://github.com/AdrianChudy/HelloCSS-Layout/blob/master/img/Tweet.GIF?raw=true)